 Interpret the Map

-After the map has been drawn, consider the following to guide interpretation:
+After the map has been drawn, interpret it using the following as a guide:

 - Describe the patterns observed on the map.

 - Discuss the factors that could lead to the range of outcomes within this distribution.

 Draw another map to examine the relationships that may exist between two variables or compare results with another student who has mapped a different variable.
 Possible pairs of variables to compare:

 - Death Rate—Percent of Population Under Age 15